cerner/fhir.cerner.com/content/millennium/r4/scheduling/appointment.md

 * The modifier elements [implicitRules] and [modifierExtension] are not supported and will be rejected if present.
 * `Appointment.status` must be set to `proposed` or `booked`.
+* `Appointment.reasonCode` if set, must be a list containing exactly one CodeableConcept.
 * When `Appointment.status` is set to `proposed`:
   * `Appointment.serviceType` must be a list containing exactly one CodeableConcept.
   * `Appointment.participant` must be a list containing exactly one Patient participant and at least one Location participant.
   * `Appointment.participant.actor` must be a reference to a Patient or a Location.
   * `Appointment.participant.status` must be set to `needs-action`.
-  * `Appointment.reasonCode` must be a list containing exactly one CodeableConcept.
   * `Appointment.requestedPeriod` must be a list containing a single Period.
 Both `Appointment.requestedPeriod.start` and `Appointment.requestedPeriod.end` must be set.
 * When`Appointment.status` is set to `booked`:
   * `Appointment.slot` must be a list containing exactly one reference to the Slot in which this appointment is being booked. `Appointment.slot[0].reference` specifies an availability in the Scheduling system, which indicates details such as practitioner, location, and time.